olsson-group/thermodynamic-interpolation/README.md

 ```

 ### Installing dependencies
 We have provided two installation files to reproduce our Conda environments.
-To install an environments for general use throughout this repository, run the following
+To install an environment for general use throughout this repository, run the following
 ```
 conda env create -f ti_env.yml
 ```